Shinoruba/CCPROG3-MCO/README.md

 c.
 Set up the development environment and dependencies - [x]

-## Milestone 2: Basic Game Framework - []
+## Milestone 2: Basic Game Framework - [x]

 a.
-Implement the main game loop - []
+Implement the main game loop - [x]

 b.
-Create the player class with attributes and methods - []
+Create the player class with attributes and methods - [x]

 c.
-Develop the basic game menu structure - []
+Develop the basic game menu structure - [x]

-## Milestone 3: Starter Creature Selection - []
+## Milestone 3: Starter Creature Selection - [x]

 a.
-Implement the selection of an EL1 starter creature - []
+Implement the selection of an EL1 starter creature - [x]

 b.
-Add the chosen starter creature to the player's inventory - []
+Add the chosen starter creature to the player's inventory - [x]

 c.
-Set the starter creature as the active creature - []
+Set the starter creature as the active creature - [x]

-## Milestone 4: Game Menu Options - []
+## Milestone 4: Game Menu Options - [x]

 a.
-Implement the "View Inventory" option - []
+Implement the "View Inventory" option - [x]

 b.
-Implement the "Explore an Area" option - []
+Implement the "Explore an Area" option - [x] (2d array/row system to be implemented)

-## Milestone 5: Encounter Wild Creatures - []
+## Milestone 5: Encounter Wild Creatures - [x]

 a.
-Develop the logic for encountering wild creatures - []
+Develop the logic for encountering wild creatures - [x]

 b.
-Implement random creature encounters in different areas - []
+Implement area exploration mechanics and encounters - [x]

-## Milestone 6: Creature Evolution - []

-a.
-Design the creature evolution system - []

-b.
-Implement the "Evolve Creature" option - []

 c.
-Define the conditions and outcomes for creature evolution - []

-## Milestone 7: Game Flow and Progression - []

-a.
-Create the game's storyline and progression - []

-b.
-Implement area exploration mechanics and encounters - []
+Implement random creature encounters in different areas - [x]

-c.
-Add game events and challenges - []

-## Milestone 8: Final Testing and Polishing - []
+## Milestone 7: Final Testing and Polishing - []

 a.
 Conduct comprehensive testing of the game's features and mechanics - []